After years of wedded bliss, you and your wife find yourselves living parallel lives under the same roof.

 It is important to know that aspects of this scenario are commonplace and you are not alone in this life upheaval.

-9 Things to Avoid When Your Wife Wants a Divorce
+Things to AVOID Doing When Your Wife Wants a Divorce

 There are several actions, methods, and behaviors to avoid when your wife wants a divorce…